How to Create a Scalable Link-Building Strategy

 Today’s system of news is broken.
 Most of the popular publications exhibit overall bad behavior.
 This is essentially due to having bad incentives in the first place.

-One of the root causes of this predicament is that monetary value is calculated by digital banner CPM impressions.
-This means you need to make the number of clicks count as the topmost equation while the quality of your work suffers.
+One of the root causes of this predicament is that digital banner CPM impressions calculate monetary value.
+Unfortunately, this means you need to make the number of clicks count as the topmost equation while the quality of your work suffers.

-Copywriters wind up being expected to produce 8-12 articles each and every day.
+Copywriters wind up being expected to produce 8-12 articles every day.
 And in newspapers and magazines, the revenue base winds up being squeezed with more and more output needing to be produced so they can survive.
-As an end result, readers are subjected to more and more poorly-produced articles.
+As a result, readers are subjected to more and more poorly-produced articles.

 Faster and cheaper has become the rule of the day.
-Quality is sacrificed to provide a quantity.
-Writers find themselves chronically underpaid and overworked.
+Quality is sacrificed to provide quantity.
+As a result, writers find themselves chronically underpaid and overworked.

 The journalism industry today faces a basic problem of inadequate supply.
 These are the most common four core limitations that the news industry faces: